LibraryCarpentry/lc-shell/episodes/02-navigating-the-filesystem.md

 number of digits to three or less using base 2 for sizes.

 Now `ls -h` won't work on its own.
 When we want to combine two flags, we can just run them together.
-So, by typing `ls -lh` and hitting enter we receive an output in a human-readable format (note: the order here doesn't matter).
+So, by typing `ls -lh` and pressing enter we receive an output in a human-readable format (note: the order here doesn't matter).

 ~~~